kkduong/hunt_the_wumpus/README.md

 -----------------------------------------------------------------------------------------

+NOTE: this program was compiled using g++ (the makefile takes this into account).
+If you would like to compile with a different compiler, you would need to do the compilation yourself with your knowledge.

 Instructions:

 1) In this repository, there is a makefile!
 This will make compiling much simpler, download this and you can compile with: